 @choice commands.
 You can add, edit and remove choice handlers using the choice manager accessible via

 Naninovel -> Resources -> Choice Handlers context menu.

 Naninovel -> Configuration -> Choice Handlers context menu; for available options see configuration guide.

 button parameter specifying a path (relative to a "Resources" folder) to custom prefab representing the choice option object.

 — here we use a choice handler supporting positioning to represent a point of interest on an improvised map, where the

 button parameter is pointing to a prefab consisting of a button wrapped over an image.
 The prefab is stored at

-button parameter is not specified a default button prefab will be used.
+@choice command is not specified a default button prefab is used.

 Button list handler is used by default.
 It stores the choice buttons inside a horizontal layout panel and ignores the